Aggregate Industries: History

 The story of Aggregate Industries began with the Ellis family of Beaumont Leys, which is now part of Leicester.
 Active Quakers, the family was influential in the Midlands' first public railway, the Leicester and Swannington Railway, which was used to transport granite from local quarries.
 In time, John Ellis became the local MP and his descendant, Joseph Ellis II, entered into partnership with a Breedon Everard of Groby, initially as coal merchants, later extending their business interests to granite.

 In 1858, following the death of Joseph Ellis II, his sons James and Joseph joined with Breedon Everard to lease the Bardon quarries belonging to Robert Jacomb-Hood II of Bardon Hall.
-Those quarries, now known as Bardon Hills, are still active under the management of Aggregate Industries, and the nearby Bardon Hall is the company's headquarters.
+Those quarries, now known as Bardon Hills, remained active as the business expanded, and the nearby Bardon Hall became the company's headquarters.
+Peter Tom joined the business in 1956 and, as Bardon Group, he steered it towards an initial public offering on the London Stock Exchange in 1988.

+Following the merger of Bardon Group and Camas (the former aggregates business of English China Clays) in 1997, Peter Tom became chief executive of the merged business, named Aggregate Industries, which continued to grow rapidly by acquisition under his management.

 Massachusetts State Police searched the offices of Aggregate Industries, the largest concrete supplier for the underground portions of the Big Dig, in June 2005.
 They seized evidence that Aggregate delivered concrete that did not meet contract specifications.
 In March 2006 Massachusetts Attorney General Tom Reilly announced plans to sue project contractors and others because of poor work on the project.
 Over 200 complaints were filed by the state of Massachusetts as a result of leaks, cost overruns, quality concerns, and safety violations.
 In total, the state has sought approximately $100 million from the contractors ($1 for every $141 spent).
 In May 2006, six employees of the company were arrested and charged with conspiracy to defraud the United States.
 In July 2007, Aggregate Industries settled the case with an agreement to pay $50 million. $42 million of the settlement went to civil cases and $8 million was paid in criminal fines.
 The company will provide $75 million in insurance for maintenance as well as pay $500,000 toward routine checks on areas suspected to contain substandard concrete.

-Aggregate Industries has subsequently grown, mainly through a series of acquisitions and particularly since 1990.
 In 2005 the company was acquired by the Swiss-based Holcim Group, which in 2014 was one of the largest cement companies in the world.

-In July 2015, Aggregate Industries became a member of LafargeHolcim following a global merger between Lafarge and Holcim, creating the biggest construction materials supplier in the world.

 Governance

 Aggregate Industries' board is chaired by a representative from Holcim.
-Other members comprise the Chief Executive Officer, Chief Financial Officer/Deputy Chief Executive and a Non Executive Director.
+Other members comprise the chief executive officer, chief financial officer/deputy chief executive and a non executive director.
 The board oversees performance and ensures that Aggregate Industries complies with the principles of good corporate governance.
 Strategy formulation, operational management, performance monitoring and the evaluation of major capital projects fall within the remit of the UK Executive Committee.
-This comprises the Chief Executive Officer, Chief Financial Officer/Deputy Chief Executive, Organisation & Human Resources Director, and the Directors for the Cement & Concrete Products, Aggregates, Asphalt and Readymix, Contracting and Commercial Divisions.

-Products

-Goods and services provided by Aggregate Industries include: